ekkis/js-prototypes/README.md

   Iterates through the properties of an object, performing a caller-defined function

-  ### concat / assign o...
+  ### concat / assign / def o...

   These functions behave similarly.
-The merge the elements in the parameter list with those of the referenced object.
-They differ in that `assign` modifies the reference object whereas `concat` does not.
-Both functions return the result.
+They merge the elements in the parameter list with those of the referenced object.
+They differ in that `assign` modifies the reference object whereas `concat` does not.  `def` is used to supply defaults and does not modify the underlying object.
+These functions all return the result.
 Use like this:
   ```js
   var o = {a:1}